Zu den Inhalten springen

 Research

 In the Institute of Genetic Epidemiology at the Medical Center – University of Freiburg, we are interested in risk factors for and consequences of complex diseases.
 Complex diseases are thought to arise from a combination of environmental exposures and genetic susceptibility variants.
-We are working in three areas to gain insights into the physiology of complex traits and the pathophysiology of complex diseases:
+We are working in four areas to gain insights into the physiology of complex traits and the pathophysiology of complex diseases:

 1. The design and conduct of epidemiological studies to study causes and progression of complex diseases